roosterfish/dcc-ex-go/README.md

 It implements the commands outlined in the [summary](https://dcc-ex.com/reference/software/command-summary-consolidated.html) and uses Go's language features to easily interact with the various entities available in the [DCC-EX CommandStation](https://dcc-ex.com/ex-commandstation/index.html).

+As the underlying serial connection doesn't allow mapping the response(s) to the actual command the module offers the concept of a channel on which a caller can obtain either a rw (read/write) or ro (read-only) session.
+This allows the serialization of commands which expect one or more responses to be sent by DCC-EX.
+The logic of this is mostly hidden behind the individual package's functions.

-Not all of the native commands are implemented yet.
+By far not all of the native commands are implemented yet.

 ## Get started